sessionboy/apollo/docs/source/platform/schema-registry.md

 <h3 id="viewing-schema">Viewing a published schema</h3>

-Now that the service is pushed, view it on the [Apollo UI](https://engine.apollographql.com) by browsing to the service's dashboard.
+Now that the service is pushed, view it on [Engine](https://engine.apollographql.com) by browsing to the service's dashboard.
 The pushed service should now appear with an overall schema summary about its types and fields, as well as full information about every type, argument, and description in the schema.
 With a published schema, teams can now use productivity boosters such as the [Apollo VS Code extension](./editor-plugins.html)

 <h2 id="schema-tags">Coordinating with schema tags</h2>